What is ADHD?

 How can FIVE help?

-FIVE is offering a parent training workshop beginning fall 2018 titled: Managing ADHD in the Home: 8 Weeks to Better Behaviour.
+FIVE offers a parent training workshop entitled: Managing ADHD in the Home: 8 Weeks to Better Behaviour.
 This training is for parents of children with ADHD aged 4-10 years old.
 This innovative training uses best practices to make a substantial change to the life of your family.
 Join us for 4 weeks of lessons as we meet bi-weekly to allow for implementation of the lesson.
 These are small group ADHD treatment training opportunities (minimum 6 and maximum of 10 parents), led by a Behaviour Analyst.
 At the end of the training, the Behaviour Analyst that led your training will meet with you one on one for an hour to troubleshoot specific concerns associated with your ADHD treatment plan and cheer for your successes!
 We recognize that there is no funding for youth with this diagnosis, so we are trying to make the price as manageable as possible: $250.00.
 The first groups will occur in Victoria, but if you would like this training your community and have six families, please reach out through our contact page – we love to meet up with our families close to your homes!